Communio-Templorum/bylaws/Articles-of-Incorporation.md

 	religion and to provide a forum for all interested parties to acheive a consensus so as to promote and safeguard the Pax Deorum.

+1. The Corporation shall always honor the Gods as they were known to the Romans and as they have further revealed themselves in this new era of enlightenment to the people.

+1. The Corporation is further tasked to promote and promulgate the Religio Romana, to encourage new members to join in the rites and rituals of the religion, and to join or form a local Temple of the Religio Romana.

+1. The Corporation is further tasked to protect the Relgio Romana and its Temples and ensure that people continue to live in the Pax Deorum.

 * [ ] Outline basic beliefs of the Corporation
 * [ ] Add mission of the Corporation in the furtherance and protection of the above beliefs